 - toxin buildup – for example heavy metals

-- inflammation - for example an inflamed thyroid (goitre) can lead to carpet tunnel syndrome
+- inflammation – for example an inflamed thyroid (goitre) can lead to carpel tunnel syndrome

 - other underlying causes of neuropathy include deficiencies – in particular magnesium, vitamin D and some of the B vitamins.
 Further reading on deficiencies and toxins that may result in neuropathy here.

-Conditions that have a high incidence of peripheral neuropathy include multiple sclerosis (MS) and motor neurone disease (MND) nor does neuropathy mean that you have MS or MND.
+Conditions that have a high incidence of peripheral neuropathy include multiple sclerosis (MS) and motor neurone disease (MND) but a diagnosis of neuropathy does not mean that you have MS or MND.

 Can reflexology help?

-One of the side effects of reflexology includes improved circulation, anything that improves circulating blood with oxygen and nutrients can only help the body to heal.
+Improved circulation is one of the many benefits of reflexology, anything that improves circulating blood with oxygen and nutrients can only help the body to heal.
 In the right circumstances your body’s default is to heal itself.